OpenEvalProject/evals/manuscripts/elife-90352/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/90352/elife-90352-fig4-v1.jpg)

-**Figure 4.:** Ucrit) test.(A) Modeling the O2 cost of the metabolic rate (ṀO2)-speed curve and the ensuing recovery cost (excess post-exercise oxygen consumption, EPOC) as a function of speed.
+**Figure 4.:** (A) Modeling the O2 cost of the metabolic rate (ṀO2)-speed curve and the ensuing recovery cost (excess post-exercise oxygen consumption, EPOC) as a function of speed.
 After Ucrit, fish returned to the same resting ṀO2 (ṀO2rest) as a pre-test.
 (B, C) In addition to ṀO2 (solid line and filled symbols), we modeled the total O2 cost (dash line and half-filled symbols) for fish schools and solitary fish and when performing the Ucrit swimming test.
 The estimated partitioning of aerobic and non-aerobic contributions to swimming are denoted (red-&-bold) with respect to speed for 4–8 BL s–1 is shown below each graph.
 (D, E) Using total O2 cost, we computed total energy expenditure (10 min period per point) and the total cost of transport (including both aerobic metabolism, high-energy phosphate, and anaerobic glycolysis) for both fish schools and solitary fish.
 Statistical significance is denoted by asterisk(s).
 Green color = school data (n=5); blue color = solitary fish data (n=5); shading indicates the 95% confidence interval.
 See materials and methods for modeling and statistical details.

 Schooling dynamics reduced the total cost (aerobic plus anaerobic) of transport (TCOT) by an average of 43% compared to swimming alone (F1,103 = 6.9, p=0.01), and most of this energy conservation happens at higher speeds when fish approach their aerobic limit.
 Schooling dynamics in danio enables an extremely shallow rate of increase in TCOT with speed compared to that of an individual (Figure 4E).
 The TCOT of solitary fish increased by 490% (6.5 kJ km–1 kg–1) at 8 BL s–1, whereas the schooling TCOT increased by only 200% (3.6 kJ km–1 kg–1) at 8 BL s–1.
 Therefore, individual fish form a more energy-efficient biological entity when they collectively move as a school.